benkoshy/pagy/docs/sandbox/dev_tools.md

 #### Pagy Wand

-Adjust a few slider to see the style change in real time, right in your app...
+Adjust a few sliders to see the style change in real time, right in your app...

 - Control most of the visual aspects of pagy with a few presets and sliders.
 - Copy/paste the generated "CSS Override" block in your stylesheet to persist it in your app.